alejio/alejio.github.io/_posts/2019-09-02-hiring-machine-learning-engineers-part-1.md

 But don't get me wrong: whilst duties of ML-powered team members overlap significantly, I believe there are important differences, particularly between the desirable **mentalities** of Machine Learning Engineers and Data Scientists.

-A Machine Learning *Engineer*<sup>5</sup> is **a doer**, essentially a Software Engineer in disguise.
+A Machine Learning *Engineer* is **a doer**, essentially a Software Engineer in disguise.
 They are able to implement the end-to-end workflow required for deploying an ML service within an organisations' existing tech infrastructure.

 Speaking the DevOps and Backend Engineering languages, they are the ones who make the work of model-building Data Scientists possible and in comparison their technical responsibilities are much broader and more fundamental.